So, you’ve just been summoned for jury duty – now what?

 You’ll surely be picked for jury duty in this fashion-forward yet smart Kennet Cole pantsuit

-A pair of dark-colored oxfords, loafers, or cap-toed shoes with coordinating laces are best.
+Dark-colored oxfords, loafers, or cap-toed shoes with coordinating laces are best.
 When wearing dress shoes, make sure you are always wearing dress socks in dark colors.
+Discover the top dress shoe brands for men with our detailed guide.

 Stay comfy and professional-looking in these Florsheim oxfords